 "Sounds like a plan," Ash agreed.
 He took a bite from his sandwich and chewed thoughtfully for a few seconds.
 "After that I think I'm going to stay in Viridian for a day or two.
 I really need to get some training done with Pyro and Pichu.
 Pyro needs to learn Metal Claw before I challenge the Pewter Gym and Pichu has to work on boosting his power.
 What about you?"

-Ash mentally apologized to any and every poor bug catcher in Viridian Forest that was unfortunate enough to challenge Leaf to a battle.
-He was pretty sure the girl would frighten even Pewter City's gym leader.
-She was just ruthless.
+Ash mentally (but cheerily) apologized to any and every poor bug catcher in Viridian Forest that was unfortunate enough to challenge Leaf to a battle.
+He was pretty sure the girl would frighten even Pewter City's Gym Leader.
+She was ruthless.

 "Alright, well let's get going once everyone is finished eating.
 I want to get as much training done today as possible," he stated.

 Another problem with Pichu arose when they were ready to travel.
-Ash and Leaf decided to recall their Pokemon so as to move faster, but Pichu took one look at the pokeball and blatantly threatened Ash whenever the device was pointed at him.
-Fortunately, Ash wasn't stupid enough to risk the mouse's wrath and simply let Pichu hitch a ride on his shoulder while they walked.
-It was a good thing the electric type weighed basically nothing- they had a lot of ground to cover.
+Ash and Leaf decided to recall their Pokemon so as to move faster, but Pichu took one look at the Poke Ball and blatantly threatened his trainer whenever the device was pointed at him.
+Ash was unwilling to risk the mouse's ire and simply let Pichu hitch a ride on his shoulder while they walked.
+It was a good thing the electric-type weighed basically nothing; they had a lot of ground to cover.

 The road to Viridian City was quiet, as expected.
-Ash and Leaf ended up discussing strategies to use at the Pewter Gym (though Leaf's basically amounted to snagging the rock types with Saur's Vine Whip and then beating them into oblivion).
-It became uncomfortably clear to Ash that his team really was limited in their ability to fight rock types.
+Ash and Leaf ended up discussing strategies to use at the Pewter Gym (though Leaf's basically amounted to snagging the rock-types with Saur's Vine Whip and then beating them into oblivion).
+It became uncomfortably clear to Ash that his team really was limited in their ability to fight rock Pokemon.

-The more they talked about it, the more obvious it was- even if Pyro mastered Metal Claw before they made it to the gym, rock types had incredibly high defenses because of their tough exterior.
-Assuming he could beat down the first opponent, Pyro would probably be too exhausted to win against the second rock type.
+The more they talked about it, the more obvious it was—even if Pyro mastered Metal Claw before they made it to the gym, rock-types had incredibly high defenses because of their tough exterior.
+Assuming he could beat down the first opponent, Pyro would probably be too exhausted to win against the second.
 He just didn't have the power in his current evolutionary stage.
-Also, if he got knocked out, Pichu's weak Thundershocks and Tackles would do little more than tickle the gym leader's Pokemon.
+And if he got knocked out, Pichu's weak Thunder Shocks and Tackles would do little more than tickle the Gym Leader's Pokemon.

-Ash's shoulders slumped when he realized that this first gym was already going to be the hardest challenge he'd ever faced.
+Ash's shoulders slumped when he realized that this first gym was already going to be the hardest challenge he'd ever had.
 Leaf could only pat his back sympathetically.

 By the time noon came around, Viridian City was in sight.
 The two trainers made one last push to reach the Pokemon Center and were relieved when the red-roofed building was finally in front of them.
 Leaf led the way into the center and to the front desk.